msu-cmse-courses/cmse495-FS25/0210-Proposal_Presentation_Storyboard_Review.md

 To make things easier we will identify and share project attributes.

 ## Step 1: Team Meeting
+As a class let's review the questions in the following form.
+Let the instructors know if there is a question or option missing.
+We may be able to do a live update of the form.

-As a team review the questions in the following form.
-Agree on answers and have one person (only one) person from each team fill out the form:
+Once all updates have been made, have your team agree on answers and have one person (only one) from each team fill out the form:

 [Direct link to Project Comparison Survey](https://docs.google.com/forms/d/e/1FAIpQLSehQfNpLIajyn4IaNI0ITYxpn-i5pnlHbQtL5g9iBcw6lO0UQ/viewform?usp=preview)

 ## Step 2: Review Results